 Not all skin is the same and not every product is universal.
 Aestheticians see clients with a variety of concerns, including acne, hyperpigmentation, dryness, wrinkles, and sensitivity.
 Which exfoliators are a must in the treatment room and how can professionals determine the most effective treatment protocol for clients?

 As an aesthetician, I see a multitude of different clients with varying skin types, but my rosacea clients get the gentlest treatment.
 This skin condition can manifest in different forms and be different from one client to the other.
 According to the National Rosacea Society, over 16 million Americans are affected by the skin disorder, and as many as 415 million worldwide according to new research in the British Journal of Dermatology.
-Despite being a relatively common skin condition, only 18 percent of Americans with rosacea are currently receiving medical treatment for their condition, and some don’t realize rosacea can be treated by over the counter and prescription products.

 Many women tend to over-exfoliate the skin, in hopes of sloughing off dead skin, and thus achieving a fresh and renewed complexion.
 This is a misconception, since our skin is a very efficient organ, and doesn’t require exfoliation more than 2-3 times per week.
-In fact, exfoliating as often as daily, can strip the skin of its natural oils, which may cause break-outs.

 Dasha Saian Marchese is the co-founder and CEO of Saian and has over 22 years of experience in the spa industry.
 She is a Licensed Esthetician, Aesthetics International Association Ambassador, and serves on the Editorial Advisory Board of Dermascope Magazine.
 In addition to her esthetics schooling, Dasha has a degree in Business and Marketing.
 She gives lectures and classes internationally and regularly contributes to global trade publications.